</ img>

 In the dry residue

-The launch of a new line of laptops can be consideredvery successful: Lenovo ThinkBook 13s turned out to be a very enjoyable working ultraportable laptop.
-It looks more neutral and versatile in comparison with the strict ThinkPad, made of metal with a practical matte finish, which does not leave prints.
-The pluses are the quality display, efficient and quiet cooling system and long battery life.
-In terms of performance - a necessary standard set.
-But some points still upset a bit: there is no card reader, and the USB Type-C port does not support either Thunderbolt or Power Delivery, although they would be very useful.
-Structurally, I would like less gaps under and above the display, as well as a less tight hinge with the ability to open the laptop with one hand.
-Worth reviewing the configuration 24 700 UAH, which is very good, given the characteristics and features.
+The launch of a new line of laptops can be consideredvery successful: the Lenovo ThinkBook 13s turned out to be a very pleasant work ultraportable laptop to use.
+It looks more neutral and versatile than the more formal ThinkPads, and is made of metal with a practical matte finish that won't show fingerprints.
+The advantages also include a high-quality display, an efficient and quiet cooling system and a long battery life.
+In terms of performance, this is the required standard set.
+But some points were still a little disappointing: there is no card reader, and the USB Type-C port does not support either Thunderbolt or Power Delivery, although they would be very useful.
+Structurally, I would like smaller gaps under and above the display, as well as a less tight hinge with the ability to open the laptop with one hand.
+There is a configuration that was reviewed24 700 UAH, which is very good, given the characteristics and features.

 5 reasons to buy Lenovo ThinkBook 13s: